Ryan Vargas: 2012–2014

 Vargas started racing in 2012, running Bandolero cars at Irwindale Speedway.

 2015

 Vargas later moved up to Super Stock and super late model racing in 2015.

 2019

-After competing full-time in the NASCAR K&N Pro Series East in 2018, Vargas returned to Irwindale Speedway for a full season of Super Late Model racing in 2019 for friend Alec Martinez out West while also running Late Model Stock Car races in the East for Lee Faulk Racing.
+In 2019, Vargas returned to Irwindale Speedway for a full season of Super Late Model racing in 2019 for friend Alec Martinez out West while also running Late Model Stock Car races in the East for Lee Faulk Racing.